SystemsApproach/5G/impl.rst

 and Mobile Core, respectively, where to simplify the diagram, we show the SGW and PGW merged into a single S/PGW.
 One other detail that deserves closer attention is the RAN Control component included in the CU Control Plane.
-This is the near real-time controller introduced in Section 4.3, which means a CORD POD includes two SDN Controllers: this one controls the RAN and ONOS shown in :numref:`Figure %s <fig-cord>` controls the fabric.
-(We actually use a second instantiation of ONOS for the former, but that's an implementation detail.)
+This is the Near-RT RIC introduced in Section 4.3, which means a CORD POD includes two SDN Controllers: the RIC controls the RAN and ONOS shown in :numref:`Figure %s <fig-cord>` controls the fabric.
+(The RIC running in CORD actually corresponds to a second, customized version of ONOS, but that's an implementation detail.)

 One aspect of :numref:`Figure %s <fig-cord>` that requires further elaboration is how each of the RAN and Mobile Core components are